csebooks/relational-databases/content.en/sql/additional-basic-operations/index.md

 ---
-title: 3.4 Additional Basic Operations
+title:  Additional Basic Operations
-weight: 17
+weight: 4
 ---

-3.4 Additional Basic Operations## 3.4 Additional Basic Operations
+# Additional Basic Operations

 There are number of additional basic operations that are supported in SQL.

-### 3.4.1 The Rename Operation
+## The Rename Operation

 Consider again the query that we used earlier: